JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 4. There may be other project modules
 5. This is a block where we list our plugin dependencies to [make available](topics/structure.md#making-plugins-available-in-the-project) in the project.

-And the `build-config/module.yaml` would look like:
+And the `build-config/module.yaml` looks like this:
 ```yaml title="build-config/module.yaml"
 product: jvm/amper-plugin
 ```